actions-marketplace-validations/AnandChowdhary_package-version-action/README.md

-# 🔖 GitHub Actions Starter
+# 🔖 Package Version Action

 GitHub Action to get the `package.json` version and a SHA suffix for unique versions.